Im-Rises/Chip8topia/README.md

 - [ ] Correct the new crash on t8nks game
 - [ ] Add audio
 - [ ] Optimize the code!!!
+- [ ] Opengl draw only if a screen update is needed

 Minor: